jjvanzon/Circular-Language-Spec/spec/introduction.md

 <img src="images/Circle%20Language%20Spec%20Introduction.002.png" height="100" />

 Each sub idea could work more or less independently of the others. __Monitor__ might its part, __Keyboard__ might its part.
 It might be the super idea that could tie the sub ideas together.
-Meaning: the computer might make the link between a monitor, keyboard, mouse and printer.
+Meaning: the computer may make the link between a monitor, keyboard, mouse and printer.
 A super idea could combine the sub ideas and might manage communication between the sub ideas.

-In computer programming, ideas might be called *objects*.
+In computer programming, ideas may be called *objects*.
 Each object might be responsible for its own part of a system.

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

-A sub idea might be split up into sub ideas itself and it might go on and on being split up into smaller and smaller ideas.
+A sub idea may be split up into sub ideas itself and it might go on and on being split up into smaller and smaller ideas.

 <img src="images/Circle%20Language%20Spec%20Introduction.004.png" height="400" />

-But to see the general point of a system, only the top layers might be relevant.
+But to see the general point of a system, only the top layers may be relevant.

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 This might make object oriented programming a way to keep overview over a system as it grows.
-A better split up into ideas might help a design be better understandable, perhaps mainly its general outlines / top layers.
+A better split up into ideas may help make a design become better understandable, perhaps mainly its general outlines / top layers.
 Depending on who you ask, a subdivision in objects might quite a prominent thing in software.
-So splitting up an idea into sub ideas, something that quite a few people might be able to do, might be indeed quite relevant when programming.
+So splitting up an idea into sub ideas, something that quite a few people may be able to do, might be quite relevant when programming.

 Reusing Ideas
 -------------

 Dividing up into ideas may lead to *reusability* of ideas.
 For instance: the idea of a *button* might be reusable.
 It might be used more than once.
-If quite a good button were to be programmed, other people might not need to program another button again.
+If quite a good button were to be programmed, other people may not need to program another button again.
 The same idea might be reused when another button is desired.

 Places where a button may be used in a system, there might be a separate object: